aliciasavelly/Pacxon/README.md

 I plan on continuing work on this project.
 Below is an outline of the features I plan on implementing.=

+### Collisions

+Collisions are not working as well as I would like them to.
+I will fix the bugs that happen every so often with collisions.

+### Ghosts

+Ghosts do the same things now, but they will have different abilities (e.g., moving fasters, etc.).

 ### More levels

+Each new level should bring new challenges, and users should be able to see which level they have gotten to.

 ### Power ups

+Power ups would make the game experience more varied for players.
+Adding a few of these would make game play more interesting.

 ### Music

+I plan on adding some classic Pacman music here, and allowing users to mute it easily.